cloudmesh/client/cloudmesh_client/etc/heat-templates/helloworld/README.rst

 OS Heat - Hello World Example
 ===============================================================================

-The helloworld.yaml template provides a basic example of starting a number of instances using OpenStack Heat.
-Tested on FutureSystems Juno, not Kilo.
+Thehelloworld.yaml template provides a basic example of starting a number of instances using OpenStack Heat.

 Run